roja/words/README.markdown

 ## Build Data ##

+If all you want to do is use wordnet in it's standard form you don't have to do any databuilding and can skip this section.
+If however you either want to take advantage of evocations ([Wordnet® Evocation Project](http://wordnet.cs.princeton.edu/downloads/evocation/release-0.4/README.TXT)) or want to use the tokyo backend, read on!

-To build the wordnet dataset (or index for pure) file yourself, from the original wordnet files, you can use the bundled "build_wordnet" command
+To build the wordnet dataset file yourself, from the original wordnet files, you can use the bundled "build_wordnet" command

 	build_wordnet -h # this will give you the usage information & additional options/features

-	# this would attempt to build the tokyo backend data locating the original wordnet files through a search...
+	# this would attempt to build the tokyo backend data locating the original wordnet
+        # files through a search...
-	sudo build_wordnet -v --build-tokyo
+	sudo build_wordnet --build-tokyo

-	# this would attempt to build the pure backend index locating the original wordnet files through a search...
+	# this would attempt to build the tokyo backend locating the original wordnet files
+        # through a search with the addition of evocation support...
-	sudo build_wordnet -v --build-pure
+	sudo build_wordnet --build-tokyo-with-evocations

-	# this would attempt to build the tokyo backend index as above but also builds the evocations information into the dataset
+	# this would attempt to build evocation support for the pure backend
+        # (remember no dataset needs to be built to use wordnet with the pure backend)
-	sudo build_wordnet -v --build-pure --build-evocations
+	sudo build_wordnet --build-pure-evocations

 ## Usage ##